 In recovery, it is important to be mindful of the fact that you cannot always control the actions of others, the outcome of certain events, or the environment that you find yourself.
 When uncontrollable situations produce negative outcomes, it becomes important to lean on your support systems, such as friends, family members, sponsors, or a recovery coach.
 Sponsors and recovery coaches are veterans to the recovery process and can help provide the friendship, advice, and motivation needed to stay in recovery.
 Many people that abuse drugs and alcohol self-isolate which is another reason why strong support networks are vital to recovery.

 Healthy lifestyle changes will be required to sustain long-term recovery.
 Yoga, meditation, and exercise are three of the most popular activities, helping to build self-confidence and self-esteem, while also relieving cravings by creating natural highs within the body.
 These activities also allow individuals in recovery to disconnect from the negative thoughts and feelings that often plague them.
 Having a healthy, mind and spirit creates greater resilience to relapse.
 Whenever an individual is in treatment for a substance use disorder or dual diagnosis, the development and implementation of a comprehensive relapse prevention plan is essential for long-term success in sobriety.

 Lifeskills South Florida employs highly specialized clinicians that will help equip you with the life skills needed to become more independent and prepared for life after recovery.
-We provide our clients with individualized treatment and relapse prevention plans while also offering treatment in both residential and outpatient settings.
+We provide our clients with individualized treatment and relapse prevention plans while also offering dual diagnosis treatment in both residential and outpatient settings.
 To learn more about enrolling at Lifeskills South Florida, please call our admissions office at 844-749-1560 or complete our contact form.